isaacs/node-lru-cache/README.md

 The maximum number of items that remain in the cache (assuming no TTL pruning or explicit deletions).
 Note that fewer items may be stored if size calculation is used, and `maxSize` is exceeded.
-This must be a positive finite intger.
+This must be a positive finite integer.

 At least one of `max`, `maxSize`, or `TTL` is required.
 This must be a positive integer if set.